ron-ct/interview-data-science/README.md

 # interview-data-science
-Some data science tasks from a live coding test
+Some data science tasks from a coding test